-The assessment was based on the requirements spelled out in the CR-PAS manual.
-It was carried out under the overall direction of a steering committee appointed by the CRSC/NEFEJ.
-The five-member committee included representatives from NEFEJ, CRSC, the academia and journalism (Names of the steering committee members is provided in Annex 6.1)
+seessment was based on the requirements spelled out in the CR-PAS manual.
+It was amed out under the overall direction of a steering committee appointed by the CRSC/NEFEJ. five-member committee included representatives from NEFEJ, CRSC, the academia and (Names of the steering committee members is provided in Annex 6.1)

-The steering committee took charge of the assessment process, and provided overall guidance to the management team, which included the external professionals and the CRSC team.
+the secring committee took charge of the assessment process, and provided overall guidance as the management team, which included the external professionals and the CRSC team.
 The CRSC managed the assessment by engaging experts and trained assessors for quality assurance and reporting.
 The following sections describe the assessment methodology.